-Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries and industry sectors as below.
+Limits will also be placed on fund managers, investments in brokers' nominee accounts, foreign countries as below.
 Investments in pooled funds and multilateral development banks do not count against the limit for any single foreign country, since the risk is diversified over many countries.